barahona-research-group/hcga/README.md

 * [Mac users](https://docs.anaconda.com/anaconda/install/mac-os/).
 Perform the standard installation.
 * [Linux users](https://docs.anaconda.com/anaconda/install/linux/).
 Linux will often require dependencies depending on your Linux distribution - these are described in the link.

+Please update to the most recent version of Python.
+If you are using anaconda then type ```conda update python```.

 Once Anaconda is installed can download the *hcga* project.
 There are two ways to do this:
 1. Manually by clicking on the green Code button and downloading the zip file.
 Then unzip into your directory of choice.